Constantino Romero

-Constantino Romero García (29 May 1947 – 12 May 2013) was a Spanish actor and presenter.
+Constantino Romero García (29 May 1947 – 12 May 2013) was a Spanish voice actor and presenter.
 Due to his deep voice, he was most known for dubbing into Spanish and Catalan other actors like Clint Eastwood, James Earl Jones and Arnold Schwarzenegger in the Terminator or The Expendables films.

 Biography

 Radio and TV

 Romero was born in Alcalá de Henares and grew up in Chinchilla de Monte-Aragón (Albacete) where his mother lives.
 All his family are from Chinchilla and Almansa.
 His professional career began as an announcer at Radio Barcelona and RNE until 1985 when he made his first appearance in television as the host of the program Ya sé que tienes novio.
 From 1987 to 1992 he presented the game show El tiempo es oro on TVE.
 Later he moved to Antena 3 where he was very popular.

 Later he appeared in the regional TVs with the game show La Silla and replaced Silvia Jato in Pasapalabra in Antena 3 when she became a mother.
 He worked at CMT from 2002 to 2010.
 In 1984 he made his first stage appearance with L'Ópera de tres rals directed by Mario Gas.
 Both worked together in the musicals Sweeney Todd in 1995 and A Little Night Music by Stephen Sondheim.
 Another play in which he appeared was Little Shop of Horrors, giving voice to the carnivorous plant.